Product Roundup May 2019

 Since releasing the Auto-Tagging feature recently, we thought it would also make sense to use a similar functionality to filter-search the assets in your project space, as well.
 The result?
 Not only will you be able to filter assets according to manually created tags, but also fall back on AI to find your assets within seconds – provided that the auto-tagging feature is activated.
 Learn about the possibilities the filter search provides you with here.

-A small but mighty novelty we introduced is the ability to preview office documents like Word, Powerpoint, PDFs, Spreadsheets and more in your Workspace.
-This makes your Workspace more visually while also helping you to find uploaded documents faster, with a first glance of their layout.
+A small but mighty novelty we introduced is the ability to preview office documents like Word, Powerpoint, PDFs, Spreadsheets and more in Creative Collaboration.
+This makes your work more visual while also helping you to find uploaded documents faster, with a first glance of their layout.

 These major enhancements continue to improve the experience with the Frontify environment and enable you to do your job to the fullest.
 But it doesn’t stop there, as we’re continually making updates – check back for more soon.